 Students are encouraged to attend all parental / outside agency meetings and their views are considered at all stages of the 'assess-plan-do-review' cycle.
-Every student completes student voice activities throughout the academic year.
-All students have a One Page Profile which is shared with staff, students and parents/carers.
+Every student has input on their One Page Profile where input from parents/carers and teachers can be shared and responded to as needed.
 These plans are reviewed termly and contain information on area of need, specified strategies, interventions and concerns.